 The Authority suo motu issued a paper on 14th March 2017 and requested stakeholders to review the existing processes and identify the bottlenecks, obstacles or hindrances that are making it difficult to do telecom business in India and thus, require regulatory intervention.
-The comments/suggestions received from various stakeholders have been clubbed issue wise and examined as detailed below:
+Based on the inputs received from the stakeholders, draft recommendations were placed on TRAI website seeking comments of the stakeholders.
+The comments/suggestions received from various stakeholders have been clubbed issue-wise and examined as detailed below: